 So, a given amount of tank pressure is a bigger problem for low-density cold propellants.
 A pressure-fed rocket using liquid oxygen pressurized by oxygen gas would have too much residual gas in the tank to be practical.

-If I was choosing a high-density rocket fuel, I would probably go with tetralin (hydrogenated naphthalene), cyclohexylbenzene (benzene alkylated with cyclohexene), and/or JP-10 (hydrogenated dicyclopentadiene).
+If I was choosing a high-density rocket fuel, I would probably go with JP-10 (hydrogenated dicyclopentadiene).
+Bicyclopentyl might also be a reasonable choice.

 Hydrogen peroxide is more dense than liquid oxygen, it doesn't need to be kept cold, and you use less (generally lower-density) fuel with it.
 It can also be decomposed with catalysts, which helps with ignition, propellant mixing, and maybe turbopump design.
 On the other hand, it gives lower isp, it's more expensive, and it slowly decomposes over time.
 Overall, H2O2 is probably better than liquid oxygen for first stage pressure-fed rockets.